Stop the Summer Slide

 Volunteer or work – Your junior high or high school student will benefit immensely if given the opportunity to either volunteer or work consistently throughout the summer.
 Work with your child to assist him/her in their search for volunteer or employment, and offer resources when trying to determine logistics like transportation.

-Find support – Talk to your Tutor Doctor tutors and ask for suggestions on how to keep your child practicing and learning throughout the summer months.
+Find support – Talk to the tutors you’re working with and ask for suggestions on how to keep your child practicing and learning throughout the summer months.
 Entertain the idea of increasing your Tutor Doctor appointments throughout the summer to keep your child engaged, or ask for ideas on educational websites or practice.

 Your summer can still be full of beach trips and fireworks, but this summer could be the year you plan ahead of time to keep your child engaged in learning too.
 We think you can stop the summer slide – good luck!